craig-spannring/EmacsStartup/dot.elisp-redo2023/README.md

 `'use-rtags-cpp`.
 (Default out of the box setting.)
 You may customize the variable to use an LSP based IDE but COW's support of LSP isn't fully completed.

+# Internals

+## Naming Conventions

+Public functions and variables all start with the cow- prefix.
+(COW is short for "Craig's Own Way".)

+Internal functions are prefixed with _cow- if they are internal to the defining elisp file, cowguts- if they are private to the cow- package.